MichaelTranB/MichaelTranB/README.md

 ## 🎯 Quick Facts

-- 🎵 I can play classical violin
+- 🎵 I play classical violin, piano and guitar
-- 🍲 I love to cook and experiment in the kitchen
+- 🔄 I can do a backflip
 - 🏂 Snowboarding is my go-to winter sport
-- 🏋️‍♀️ I'm into powerlifting and bodybuilding
+- 🏋️‍♀️ I'm a competitive powerlifter and a bodybuilding enthusiast
-- 🗺️ Fluent in Mandarin and English, and picking up some Spanish
+- 🗺️ Fluent in Mandarin Chinese (and English ofc), and picking up some Spanish

 ## 📚 What I'm Reading

-- "Clean Code" by Robert C. Martin
+- "Atomic Habits" by James Clear
-- "The Pragmatic Programmer" by Andrew Hunt and David Thomas
+- "Cracking the Coding Interview" by Gayle Laakmann McDowell 😎

 <!--
 **MichaelTranB/MichaelTranB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.